highfidelity/hifi-docs-grav-content/04.build-guide/04.windows-64-bit/docs.md

 **5. OpenSSL**

-Using a Developer Command Prompt, run the following command in your %VCPKG% directory: `vcpkg install openssl:x64-windows`
+Using a Developer Command Prompt, run the following command in your %VCPKG_ROOT% directory: `vcpkg install openssl:x64-windows`

 ---------------------------